opebukola/ADDACurriculum/README.md

 #ADDA Curriculum: HTML/CSS

 Below is the curriculum for an introductory course in HTML/CSS for beginners at Athena Digital Design.
-The course was first offered in Winter 2015, and is being offered again in Sprint 2015.
+The course was first offered in Winter 2015, and is being offered again in Fall 2015.

 Homework assignments are posted [here.](https://github.com/opebukola/ADDACurriculum/blob/master/units/homework.md)